Menu

 episode_number += 1

-# Stack all inputs, hidden states, action gradients, and rewards for this episode
+# Stack history for this episode

 epx = np.vstack(xs)